aiven/aiven-docs/docs/products/postgresql/concepts/pg-audit-logging.md

 - Use audit logs for data restoration in case of data loss or system failure
-- Analyze audit logs to improve system resilience and disaster planning strategies by identify potential points of failure
+- Analyze audit logs to improve system resilience and disaster planning strategies by identifying potential points of failure

 Change management and version control

-- Use audit logs to keep a record of changes made to databases, software, and configurations, ensuring a proper version control
+- Use audit logs to keep a record of changes made to databases, software, and configurations, ensuring proper version control

 ## Use cases